Dogs are wonderful essences of happiness. They are pure, innocent creatures with their only goal being to please their owners.

 - It isn’t sensitive to any type of weather conditions.

 Physical Traits of the Cairn Corgi

 Your Cairn Corgi may inherit the physical appearances of either parent breed as it is common for hybrid breeds to pick up different dominant traits.

 You may find that your Cairn Corgi has large perky ears like the Welsh Corgi or the more folded ear of a Cairn Terrier.

-One of the most discernible attributes this breed exhibits is its short, elongated stature, which is not quite as pronounced as its parent breed the Welsh Corgi, but still noticeable.
+One of the most discernible attributes this breed exhibit is its short, elongated stature, which is not quite as pronounced like its parent breed the Welsh Corgi, but still noticeable.